rosorio/www.osorio.me/www/projects/dev/libibbudy/index.md

-* The libibbudy is a loadable library to control the i-buddy device for many unixes. ù
+* The libibbudy is a loadable library to control the i-buddy device for many unixes.

 ![The i-Budy device](img/ibuddy.jpg)